QiufanLin/ImageTranslation/README.md

 I and I_0 denote the rescaled intensity and the original intensity, respectively.
 (Negative fluxes are due to image pre-processing.)
 The images after this rescaling opertion are saved as *rescaled* images in "./examples/img_test_examples.npz" and taken as inputs to the networks.

 We also create a sample of CFHT images of size 64×64 pixels as SDSS images by regridding the rescaled CFHT images with the Bilinear Interpolation.
-These are saved as *regrided* images in "./examples/img_test_examples.npz" and used in Experiments (g) CycleGAN and (h) AugCGAN (see below).
+These are saved as *regrided* images in "./examples/img_test_examples.npz" and used in Experiments (g) CycleGAN and (h) AugCGAN.

+See below for access to trained models and image examples.

 ![image](https://github.com/QiufanLin/ImageTranslation/blob/main/Figures/translation.png)